Chevelleboyer/Chevelleboyer/README.md

 I like refactoring.
 I look at an old run down code base the same way I look at an old beat up 94' e36..
 In awe.
 I see the potential, and how much fun it will be to restore.
 Greenfield projects are so mainstream🙄

-Jokes aside, I really enjoy learning from people like Sandy Metz, and Martin Fowler.
+Jokes aside, I really enjoy learning from people like Sandi Metz, and Martin Fowler.
 They have taught me about what refactoring really means. **Spoiler alert:** It's about changing the structure of code to make it more open to change, not about making code prettier.
 And get this, there are right and wrong ways of doing it.

 I like tests.
 Once upon a time I was warned about how many companies don't test.. yet I still cringe each time I see it. *If you don't test you are doing it wrong.*